 In December 2016 the Ohio General Assembly passed House Bill 410 to encourage and support a preventative approach to excessive absence and truancy.
-Beginning with the 2017-18 school year, a number of changes take effect that includes how and when parents will be notified of students’ absences.
+A number of changes took effect that impacts how and when parents are notified of students’ absences.
 The district will work to partner with parents to identify and redirect barriers to regular school attendance.

 The law defines excessive absence as a student who is:

 Absent 38 or more hours in a month with or without an excuse, or

 Absent 65 or more hours in a year with or without an excuse.

 Within 7 days of your child reaching the number of hours identified, you will receive a letter.
 The district will need to work with you to develop a truancy intervention plan to prevent truancy in the future.

 Further, the law defines habitual truancy as:

 Absent 30 or more consecutive hours without a legitimate excuse